 Ken is also at the forefront of contract automation.
 He’s chief content advisor for ContractExpress, the leading document-assembly software.
 Ken writes on contract automation for Contract-Automation Clearinghouse, the blog maintained by Business Integrity, the developer of ContractExpress.
 Ken has developed a document-assembly template of a confidentiality agreement that Business Integrity now maintains on its website (here) as an example of state-of-the-art document assembly.
 For more about how Ken works with Business Integrity, go here.

 From 2006 to 2012, Ken was a lecturer in law at the University of Pennsylvania Law School, where he taught the school’s first course on contract drafting.
-In August and September 2014 he will for the first time teach contract drafting at Notre Dame Law School, as an adjunct professor.
+In August and September 2014 he taught contract drafting at Notre Dame Law School, as an adjunct professor.

 After graduating from the University of Pennsylvania Law School in 1989, Ken practiced corporate law in New York and Geneva, Switzerland, with major U.S. law firms.
 To find out how he changed from being a practicing lawyer to being an authority on contract language, see this February 2009 blog post.